Knight Rider 2010: Development

 The early drafts of the script were far closer to the original series even including KITT (who would have been a female); however, the makers believed at that time there would be no high-tech cars.
 Ultimately this movie had little in common with Knight Riders basic concept, except the title, a talking car, and the "one man can make a difference" concept.

 Vehicle

 The car is a custom "Ford Mustang" built on an MN12 1994 Ford Thunderbird chassis; its grunge style is very different from the sleek Pontiac cars that were the two incarnations of KITT, whose AI would have been removed and replaced with K.D.
 (Hannah Tyrie).

+Reception

+A 2011 article in Wired magazine noted that Knight Rider 2010 had promised "Pimped-out muscle cars with weapons, armor, and 'Hannah' – a girl who's trapped in your onboard computer system and helps you save the world", while the reality in 2010 was characterized by "Pimped-out hybrids with cupholders".